MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

       `[Microsoft.VisualStudio.Modeling.Integration.HostSpecific(HostName)]`

-   3. In the **References** of `ModelBusAdapter` project, add a NuGet PackageReference to `Microsoft.VisualStudio.TextTemplating.Modeling`.
+   3. In the **NuGet Package Manager** of `ModelBusAdapter` project, add a NuGet PackageReference to `Microsoft.VisualStudio.TextTemplating.Modeling`.

       If you want to access the DSL both from text templates and from other code, you need two adapters, one modified and one unmodified.